drewlehe/Capstone/README.md

 # Capstone
 Capstone project for ML Engineer Nanodegree

-In this project, I pull up a dataset of housing sales around Melbourne, Australia and perform principal components analysis, make a few plots using a package called Yellowbrick, and perform Gaussian Mixture model clustering.
-Clusters were evaluated with silhouette scores.
+In this project, I pull up a dataset of housing sales around Melbourne, Australia and perform principal components analysis, make a few plots using a package called Yellowbrick, and perform Gaussian Mixture Model clustering.
+Clusters were evaluated with silhouette scores and different clustering methods were compared.

 Next, I try to predict which city a house is in using boosted decision trees (XGBoost).